Resources

 IND AS 36 (Impairment of Assets)

 The Indian Accounting Standard requiring companies to test assets for impairment when there are indicators of a decline in value, such as falling revenues, obsolescence, or damage, and to write the asset down to its recoverable amount if impaired.
+See our full guide to Ind AS 36 impairment testing.

 International Valuation Standards (IVS)